Upper School

 • Communicate and support a scientific argument.

-Advanced Placement Physics I: Machanics (Algebra Based)
+Advanced Placement Physics (Algebra Based)

 Understanding of the basic principles involved and the ability to apply these principles in the solution of problems will be the major goal of the course.
 Consequently, the course will utilize guided inquiry and student-centered learning to foster the development of critical thinking skills.